jparrott06/Assignment1-AkhtarParrott/README.md

     - Pair programming to make sure style and sizing was consistent
     - Integrated our components together and in home.html and debugged
     - Brainstorming and adding/removing features
+  - googleBooks.html was created by Jacob as well as the Vue.js features
+    - Ayesha helped implement the .css for this page

 - ### Project Vision:
   - We are developing a social media web application modeled on Twitter, called <b><i>Chirpy!</i></b>